Carta’s suite of valuations for late-stage, private companies

 Improved data collection

+Your Carta representative will provide you with a link to a secure data room where you can upload the initial data request.
+The initial data request will include historical and forecasted financial statements, and a brief questionnaire.
 We won’t require any burdensome details that can be discussed during a call, and your capitalization table and other documents are already tracked on Carta, which allows us to auto-validate that information when you submit your request.

 After you submit the request form, we’ll email the 409A point of contact with a link to schedule a call with a dedicated Carta team.
 This team will work with you throughout the entire Carta 409A process and will stay on the assignment for each valuation moving forward.
 This will help us streamline the process whenever you need a new Carta 409A.